What is the NHS app? When will I have access?

-Requests submitted via the NHS App will arrive into your Accurx toolbar for you to take action, in the same way they appear now.
+Requests submitted via the NHS App will arrive in your Accurx toolbar for you to take action, in the same way they appear now.
 Requests submitted from patients via NHS login or NHS App will arrive “matched” into your ‘to assign’ folder, using the patient's NHS number to help verify this.

 How is NHS login and NHS App better for our patients?

 Note: NHS login and NHS App are only available for practices in England.
-See NHS Digital resources on communicating NHS App to patients here.
+See NHS Digital resources on communicating the NHS App to patients here.

 What do we do if a Patient contacts us with feedback about the NHS login or NHS App?